mlamota2020/green-complaint/README.md

 `npm run dev` starts a development server powered by Nodemon by restarting it for you when you do changes.

-#### 3.- `npm run build-win|mac|linux`
+#### 3.- `npm run build`

-Packages the app in a 'build' folder for the selected OS.
-By example, if you want to package for Windows, execute `npm run build-win`.
+Packages the app in a 'build' folder for Windows (in 64 bits only, sorry 32 bits users :( ), macOS and Linux.
+You need to do it with admin privileges to create for all the platforms.
+If you want to build for a specific OS, execute `npm run build-win`.
 For Mac, `npm run build-mac`.
 And for Linux, `npm run build-linux`.
 ## Downloads

 You want to use Green Complaint?
 No problem, you can download it [here](https://github.com/mlamota2020/green-complaint/releases), or use the [web version](https://green-complaint.mlamota2020.repl.co).